cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 as shear.
 This is somewhat at odds to inferences of strain-accumulation rates inferred from GPS by Loveless and Meade [2011], who inferred that the rate of slip deficit accumulation in the thrust and dextral sense was approximately equal.
-While the tectonic stresses we estimate here, represent the accumulated stresses prior to the Wenchuan earthquake, the relation of these stresses to accumulated slip-deficit needs to be through a model of strain-accumulation.
+It should be noted, however, that the posteriors of $T$ are quite broad, and the highest likely estimates from these constraints do not neccessarily correspond the true tectonic stresses.
+The tectonic stresses we estimate here represent the accumulated stresses prior to the Wenchuan earthquake, and the relation of these stresses to accumulated slip-deficit needs to be through a model of strain-accumulation.

 The orientation of both the tectonic and total stresses near the